C. Farris Bryant: Promoting Florida

 Governor Bryant devoted much of his time in office to promoting the virtues of visiting, doing business, and living in Florida.
 As he did during his campaign for governor in 1960, he used radio and television to promote Florida, especially its citrus industry.
 As governor-elect in December 1960, he led a delegation to South America to encourage mutual investment and tourism between Florida and that continent.
 In October 1961, he took his family to Europe to vacation and promote Florida tourism.
 Bryant, an avid pilot and flyer, flew around the state and country to meet with business and governmental leaders to talk about investing in Florida.
 The governor increased the number of state parks and promoted historical sites such as San Marcos de Apalache south of Tallahassee.
 He made sure Florida was represented at the 1964 New York World's Fair.
-Bryant took pride in the fact that NASA used Cape Canaveral as its launch site for manned space missions and pointed to this development as a sign that Florida was leading the nation into space.
+Bryant took pride in the fact that NASA used Cape Canaveral as its launch site for crewed space missions and pointed to this development as a sign that Florida was leading the nation into space.